Contributed By Clifford Chance

 A supervisory board is a requirement in a joint-stock company.
 Its role is to monitor the company's activities and review the financial statement and management report on company activity.
 Its members are appointed by the general meeting, but the statutes may provide otherwise.
 In principle, the supervisory board acts collegially, but may also delegate certain activities.

 Shareholders are not liable for the company's liabilities.
 The minimum share capital of a joint-stock company is PLN100,000 and the nominal value of one share may not be less than PLN0.01.
-From 1 March 2021, all shares in joint-stock companies are dematerialised (ie, no share certificates are in place going forward).
+All shares in joint-stock companies are dematerialised (ie, no share certificates are in place going forward).
 Each share transfer becomes effective upon registration in the shareholders' register, and shareholders are no longer able to remain anonymous.

 There is no minimum number of shareholders, so the joint-stock company may have only one shareholder.
 However, it may not be formed by a sole-shareholder limited liability company.